GRRALL is a foster based organization based out of the DFW Metroplex.

 A: All GRRALL dogs are $400.
 We require an additional spay/neuter deposit for dogs under 6 months of $100.

 Q: Do I have to have a fence to adopt a dog from GRRALL?

-Q: I live in an apartment; does that preclude me from adoption?
+Q: I live in an apartment/condo/townhome.
+Does that preclude me from adoption?

-A: No!
-As long as your apartment allows dogs, we’d be happy to review your application.
-Certain dogs are not good fits for an apartment and we cannot place a dog under 18 months in an apartment.
+A: No. As long as your apartment/condo/townhome allows dogs, we’d be happy to review your application.
+We do not place dogs under 18 months in apartments/condos/townhomes and certain dogs are not a good fit for apartment/condo/townhome life.
+However, we are happy to consider it for the right dog.
 We’ll check with your landlord about permission and pet deposits.
-The pet deposit must be paid before a GRRALL is placed with the family.
+The pet deposit must be paid before a GRRALL dog is placed with the family.
 Most families opt to pay it once a home visit has been completed.

 Q: Do you adopt Goldens to families with small children (under age 5)?

 A: We do not place dogs into homes with children under age five.
 In our experience, it is better to wait until children are older (5+) before introducing a large dog into the home.
 While Goldens can make wonderful family pets, we have found over our decades of collective experience that things tend to work out better when children are a bit older.
 The following are some links to information on safe dog-child interaction and dog behavior/body language.
 We have found these resources helpful and like to pass them on to our applicants with young children for reference now or in the future.
 This information is also helpful for adults, as many people are unaware of how to read dog body language.